CIDRAM/Docs/readme.en.md

 In both cases, cookie warnings are displayed prominently (when applicable), warning the user that cookies will be set if they engage in the relevant actions.
 Cookies aren't set at any other points in the codebase.

 *Note: The "invisible" CAPTCHA APIs might be incompatible with cookie laws in some jurisdictions, and should be avoided by any websites subject to such laws.
-Opting to use the other provided APIs instead, or simply disabling CAPTCHA entirely, may be preferable.*
+Opting to use the other provided APIs instead, or simply disabling CAPTCHAs entirely, may be preferable.*

 *Relevant configuration directives:*
 - `general` -> `disable_frontend`